OSU-HEP-HDL/hardware_testing/README.md

 connectivity.py
 signal_integrity.py
 ```
-Within the `utilites` folder, the following useful scripts can be found:
+Some utility scripts are included:
 ```
 remove_component.py
 serial_number_generator.py
+upload_attachment.py
+slac_update.py
 ```
 The ```serial_number_generator.py``` is an offline SN generator.
 This is not needed to be ran to register components.
+A further discussion on these scripts can be found in the **Utility Scripts** section below.

 ## Registering Components
 Assuming setup has worked properly, you can now register components by: